openservicebrokerapi/servicebroker/spec.md

                   "type": "string"
                 }
               }
-            }
             },
-          "create-success": {
-            "credentials": {
+            "response": {
               "$schema": "http://json-schema.org/draft-04/schema#",
               "type": "object",
               "properties": {
+                "credentials" : {
+                  "type": "object",
+                  "properties": {
                     "token": {
                       "description": "A token to be used to make fake API calls to the fake server.", "type": "string"
                     },
                     "uri": {
                       "description": "The fake URI to use to make fake API calls against.", "type": "string"
+                    }
+                  }
                 }
               }
             }
           }
         }
       }